Skip to Content

 The lower parts of these clay monoliths were decorated with geometric patterns in red paint, while inside each structure was a mummy in the fetal position.

-Two of the sarcophagi are decorated with skulls, and archaeologists say that all of those buried here were likely fierce warriors, but all of the mummies must have belonged to the upper classes of the Chachapoya, as only the most important dignitaries received this privilege.
+One sarcophagus is decorated with a skull, and archaeologists say that all of those buried here were likely fierce warriors, but all of the mummies must have belonged to the upper classes of the Chachapoya, as only the most important dignitaries received this privilege.

 How to get to the Sarcophagi of Karajia